 There is no doubt that the future of transportation will include autonomous vehicles (AVs) and driverless cars.
 This technology has the potential to transform transportation by creating more efficient traffic flow (which means less congestion), better fuel efficiency, and increased productivity as ‘drivers’ can spend less time in the car answering e-mails, texts and phone calls without worrying about distracted driving.
 The safety aspect is also key in that cars that ‘talk’ to each other will significantly reduce accidents.
 Additionally, these vehicles will provide vastly increased mobility options for those with disabilities and older who may no longer be able to operate a vehicle.

 The research into this technology has exploded in recent years and many states and cities have been looking to get in on the testing.
-As a result, the federal government has stepped up its role with the U.S. Department of Transportation issuing guidance in 2016 for the safe testing and deployment of this rapidly growing technology.
+As a result, the federal government has stepped up its role with the U.S. Department of Transportation issuing revised guidance in 2017 for the safe testing and deployment of this rapidly growing technology.
 Additionally, several bills have been introduced in Congress addressing this topic.